NikitaChilkoti/troubleshooting-linux-aws-project/02-setup/flask-app.md

 ---

 ## So, we now have a running backend service on port 5000.
-Next step is to Connect Flask with Nginx, that's Reverse Proxy.
+Next step is to Connect Flask with Nginx, that's [Reverse Proxy](../03-setup/reverse-proxy.md)